w3f/w3f-education/docs/Rust/section6/lifetimes.md

  |                - borrow later used here
  ```

- Notice here, we have not explicitly defined lifetimes - as they are implicitly done for us.
+ Notice here that we have not explicitly defined lifetimes - as they are implicitly done for us.

 ## Lifetime Annotations

-Lifetime annocations, as mentioned, are generics.
-They follow the conventin of an apostrphe, `'`, followed by the letter of going from `a` onwards.
+Lifetime annotations, as mentioned, are generics.
+They follow the convention of an apostrophe, `'`, followed by the letter of going from `a` onwards.

 ### Annotating Functions